Thyroid Function Tests and Pregnancy

 Clinical Knowledge Summaries also has advice on management of hypothyroidism both pre-conception and during pregnancy.

-Pregnant women with hypothyroidism should be referred to their local antenatal clinic directly ( not available on e-referral).
+Pregnant women with hypothyroidism should be referred to their local antenatal clinic.

 If advice is required on starting or adjusting levothyroxine doses in pregnancy then contact your local endocrinology department via switch.